nmowens95/nmowens95/README.md

 # 💫 About Me:
-👨‍💻 I'm a backend focused engineer that looks forward to all kinds of challenges.<br>🚀 I'm currently working on pokeodex using PokeAPI in Go!<br>🙇‍♂️ Right now I'm exploring more in depth about API's and working with JSON<br>🤝 I'm open to all different kinds of projects to collab!
+👨‍💻 I'm a backend focused engineer that enjoys exploring data and all kinds of challenges.<br>🚀 I'm currently working on Pokedex CLI project using the PokeAPI in Go!<br>🙇‍♂️ Right now I'm exploring more in depth about API's and working with JSON<br>🤝 I'm open to all different kinds of projects to collab!

 # 💻 Tech Stack: